Cascades to Olympics Capital Campaign

 Securing the Northern Crossing

 Our goal is to stabilize the ownership and stewardship of enough habitat to assure wildlife can use this habitat corridor into the future, then win federal funds to build an overpass.
 We arrived just in time.
-If we don’t succeed, key properties will be on the market for development this spring.
-We have already made great progress and now need only to acquire this last key parcel.
-CNW has secured purchase for it, which expires on March 11.
+We have already purchased three properties for the Chehalis Tribe (#1 & 3, totaling 91 acres) and made other great progress.
+Our final and frantic focus now is on #6, the 93-acre Vine Maple Farms.
+Our purchase contract expires on March 25, by which time we must wire $1.125M into escrow to fund transfer of the deed to the Chehalis Tribe.
+We’re presently just $50,000 short!

 1: 13-acre western parcels: Purchased in two transactions by CNW for Chehalis Tribe.
 The western end of the proposed overpass will land here!